 Meet Our Speech-Language Pathologists

 Nathan H. Curtis, M.A., CCC-SLP: Nathan is the Coordinator of Clinical Services for the speech department.
 He has many years experience working with preschool and school-aged children using a family-systems approach.
 He has worked extensively with adolescents with language learning disabilities.
-He is skills in applying technology in his work.
+He has skills in applying technology in his work.
 Nathan routinely utilizes programs to create authentic and individualized take-home digital stories to extend treatment to home.

-Nathan provide speech telepractice services to preschool and school-aged children.
+Nathan provides speech telepractice services to preschool and school-aged children.
 He has expertise in coaching teachers.
 He has presented at state and national conferences on coaching teachers, speech telepractice, and integrating speech therapy services into school curricula.